Create a Hello World module

 CLI command to upload the module to the registry:viam module upload --version 1.0.0 --platform any module.tar.gz

 Now, if you look at the Viam Registry page while logged into your account, you’ll be able to find your private module listed.
-You can configure the hello-sensor and hello-camera on your machines just as you would configure other components and services; there’s no more need for local module configuration.
+Because the module is now in the registry, you can configure the hello-sensor and hello-camera on your machines just as you would configure other components and services; there’s no more need for local module configuration.
+The local module configuration is primarily for testing purposes.

 For more information about uploading modules, see Upload a module.